clef-men/article_zoo_popl/popl26-response-draft.md

 This program is morally correct, and it does correspond to the version that we verify in OCaml.
 But it is not a valid HeapLang program: the HeapLang semantics allow calling compare-and-set on a value of type `UnboxedOption<Ref<...>>`, but *not* on a value of type `UnboxedOption<Pair<...>>` (or `Pair<...>` for that matter).

-We do believe that adding extra indirections in the memory layout, and corresponding allocations/dereferences in the implementation (adding noise to already-tricky code), is a "flaw" of the HeapLang implementations and verifications of these structures.
+We do believe that adding extra indirections in the memory layout, and corresponding allocations/dereferences in the implementation (adding noise to already-tricky code), is a "flaw" of the HeapLang implementations and verifications of these structures -- the implementation that is proved correct has a different computational behavior than the real-world implementation that we intend to verify, and expert authors of concurrent data structures would probably not accept to modify their code to match the verified implementation.
 The change is relatively systematic, but also invasive.
-It makes them (less efficient and) more distant from the textbook implementation.
+It makes them (less efficient and) more distant from the textbook implementations.
 See for example the textbook Java implementation on Wikipedia ( https://en.wikipedia.org/wiki/Treiber_stack ):

 ```java
 public E pop() {